 We hope that this reference will help if you have vintage Sylko cotton reels that you are keen to date.
 Confirming an exact date for any specific cotton reel is difficult if not impossible, however the labels did change over time and by comparing these to contemporary adverts etc. it has been possible to identify time periods where different reels were on sale.
 We don’t claim that this is 100% accurate and it is very much a work in progress, if you can help us with different label designs or further information then please get in touch.

 Note most threads appear to have came in both No 40 and No 50 weights.
 Number 40 was described as for “general requirements” and is the most common.
 Number 50 was described as a “…finer thread suitable for stitching the most dainty and delicate fabrics…” The red and the blue print were reversed on the No 50 on most labels.

 There were two distinct types of bottom label used, the one with the broader band came first and was similar, but not the same, as the style shown on the previous type.
-This was later changed to the thin band type, both types dropped the point after the D in the thread number.
+This was later changed to the thin band example (D314/D274), both types dropped the point after the D in the thread number.
 Note that on illustrations for D314 and D274 the order of the metric and imperial measurements has changed, this probably occurred in the second half of the 1970’s.